Student Learning Outcomes

-- Explain the function of market and prices as allocative mechanisms.
+- Explain the function of the market and prices as allocative mechanisms.

 - Apply the concept of equilibrium to both microeconomics and macroeconomics.

-- Identify key macroeconomic indicators and measures of economics change, growth, and development.
+- Identify key macroeconomic indicators and measures of economic change, growth, and development.

 - Identify and discuss the key concepts underlying comparative advantage.